patrickbwarren/transam-triton/EMULATOR.md

 10001000 (0x88)   OUT      OUT    IN / OUT
 10011000 (0x98)   IN       OUT    IN / OUT
 ```
-Thus, bit 4 of the control word controls the direction of port A (Triton port `FC`).
+Thus, bit 4 of the control word controls the direction of port A
+(Triton port `FC`) and as mentioned above already, for port C the
+upper 4 bits are configured for input and the lower 4 bits for output.

 The three ports A, B, and C, thus configured, are used as follows:
 ```